ZenTheScripter/Dawers-Tools/README.md

 # Dawers-Tools
-This multi-tool inspired by RedTiger but coded by DarkFadow !
+This is a powerful multi-tool open source for you to check the code but under licence !
+SO DON'T copy and pretend it's yours because it is not !